 What Defamation Is and Is Not

-- Injurious to the plaintiff’s reputation.
-More than mer an insulting or offensive statement, defamation exposes an individual or business to hatred, ridicule, or contempt, or causes the victim to be shunned or injured in their business or trade.
+- The Defamation is generally damaging to the plaintiff’s reputation.
+It is more than an insulting or offensive statement.
+Defamation exposes an individual or business to hatred, ridicule, or contempt and may cause the victim to be shunned or injured in their business or trade.

 - Privilege refers to the context in which the statement was made.
-For example, if an employer says in a private meeting that an employee is a thief in a private meeting, Defamation may not have occurred because it was said in a privileged setting.
-It does not matter if the statement is true or false.
+For example, if a manager lies and tells other managers that an employee is a thief in a private meeting, Defamation may not have occurred because it was said in a privileged setting.
 If the employer makes this claim during an open staff meeting, the slander has been made in the unprivileged environment, and the employee can sue.

-Keep in mind that social media sites have tremendous power to allow defamatory statements to exist.
-Even if an individual or business complains about a false, defamatory statement, the social media site is not obligated to take the statement down because of the immunity they enjoy.
-Generally, the only option is to claim a breach of copyright.
+Remember that social media sites generally have tremendous power to permit defamatory statements and are usually immune from suit.
+Even if an individual or business complains about false and defamatory information, the social media site is not motivated to take it down because of the immunity it enjoys.

 Seeking Damages for Defamation in Pennsylvania